Frieza: Abilities

 His second form is much larger, both in height and muscle mass.
-He grows longer horns, which now instead of protruding sideways from his head curve sharply upwards into near right angles.
+He grows longer horns, which now, instead of protruding sideways from his head, curve sharply upwards into near right angles.
 In this form, Frieza does not have any trouble taking out Vegeta, Krillin, and Gohan.
-However, Frieza notices that Piccolo's power level is about equal to his own level, leaving Frieza with no choice but to transform again.
+However, Frieza notices that Piccolo's power level is about equal to his level, leaving Frieza with no choice but to transform again.
 This form largely resembles his father, King Cold.

-Frieza's 6th Universe counterpart Frost also takes on a second form, however it bears a greater resemblance to Frieza's third form and is said to be the equivalent of it by Piccolo.
+Frieza's 6th Universe counterpart Frost also takes on a second form; however, it bears a greater resemblance to Frieza's third form and is said to be the equivalent of it by Piccolo.